What is blood cancer?

-The treatment of blood cancer depends on the type and stage of the cancer, the common treatment options in case of blood cancers are as follows:
+The treatment depends on the type and stage of the cancer, the common treatment options in case of blood cancers are as follows:

 This is one of the most reliable treatments for blood cancer, the chemotherapy drugs are injected intravenously or given orally.
 The drugs can thus reach all the cancer affected areas, which makes this an effective treatment for widespread cancers.
-On the other hand, chemotherapy has its side effects and so is not advised in large dosage.
+On the other hand, chemotherapy has its side effects so doctors do not recommend a large dosage.
 It is used in combination with other treatment methods for that reason.

 Radiotherapy or radiation therapy uses high energy radiation to kill or damage cancerous cells and stops them from multiplying.
 It is a controlled exposure of the body to radiation.
 Cancerous cells are more susceptible to radiation than healthy cells, which are much better at recovering from radiation exposure.
-Focusing the radiation on a limited area decreases the potential side effects in the body too.
+Also, focusing the radiation on a limited area decreases the potential side effects in the body.

 Stem cell transplantation:

 The replacement of unhealthy stem cells that develop into dysfunctional or cancerous cells by healthy stem cells is called stem cell transplantation.
-This is usually opted when the blood cells are severely affected by cancer.
-The dosage of chemotherapy or radiotherapy can be increased too by performing a stem cell transplantation.
+This is usually an option when the blood cells suffer from cancer.
+The dosage of chemotherapy or radiotherapy increases by performing a stem cell transplantation.

 Blood targeted therapy: